realrate/Causing/README.md

 Y<sub>3</sub> taking on a value above average with its effect being +37.44.
 However, this positive effect is slightly reduced by X<sub>2</sub>.
 In total, accounting for all exogenous and endogenous effects, Y<sub>3</sub> is +29.34 above average.
-It just takes a minute to understand why for individual no. 1 Y<sub>3</sub> is above average.
+You can understand at one glance why Y<sub>3</sub> is above average for individual no. 1.

 The t-values corresponding to the estimated effects are also given as graphs.
 To asses model validation using the t-value graphs note the following: